MartinIsProgramming/nest-api-mongodb-docker-pokemon/README.md

 npm i @nestjs/cli
 ```

+4. Clone the `.env.template` and renamed it to `.env`

+5. Since no sensitive data is display please copy de same values

-4. You have to get the DB up and running
+6. You have to get the DB up and running

 ```
 docker-compose up -d